Pratt Street — Baltimore

 This scenario is illustrative only.

-If a Pratt Street collision results in injury and the insurer disputes fault, minimizes injuries, or delays payment, a focused review of the facts and policy language is often warranted.
+If a Pratt Street collision results in injury and the insurer disputes fault, minimizes injuries, or delays fair payment, a focused review of the facts and policy language is often warranted.
 These cases are decided on evidence, not slogans.

 Educational information only.
 No guarantees or predictions.
 Each case depends on its facts.